Isaac Van Wart: American Revolution

 A yeoman farmer, Van Wart joined the volunteer militia when New York was a battle zone of the American Revolution.
 Overnight on 22–23 September 1780, he joined John Paulding and David Williams in an armed patrol of the area.
 The three men seized a traveling British officer, Major John André, in Tarrytown, New York, at a site now called Patriot's Park.
 Holding him in custody, they discovered documents of André's secret communication with Benedict Arnold.
 The militiamen, all yeomen farmers, refused André's considerable bribe and delivered him to Continental Army headquarters.
 Arnold's plans to surrender West Point to the British were revealed and foiled, and André was hanged as a spy.

 With George Washington's personal recommendation, the United States Congress awarded Van Wart, Paulding and Williams the first military decoration of the United States, the silver medal known as the Fidelity Medallion.
 Each of the three also received federal pensions of $200 a year, and prestigious farms awarded by New York State.

 Personal life

 Van Wart was born in the farm country of Greenburgh, New York, near the village of Elmsford.
 He lived on the frontier and his birthdate is not recorded.

 Van Wart married Rachel Storm (1760–1834), a daughter of Elmsford's most prominent family (from whom the settlement's original name, "Storm's Bridge", was derived).
 He divided his time between his family, his farm, and his church (he became an elder deacon of the Dutch Reformed Church).
-Van Wart was buried in the cemetery of the Elmsford Reformed Church in Elmsford, New York.
+Van Wart died in Elmsford on May 23, 1828, and is buried in the cemetery of the Elmsford Reformed Church.
+He was a vestryman of that church for many years and sang in its choir.
+His imposing monument has dominated the small cemetery ever since it was erected by "The Citizens of the County of Westchester" in 1829.
 His tombstone said that he died at the age of sixty-nine.